 Laser dentistry patients, on the other hand, have a much different post-op experience.
 A laser causes much less pain and bleeding than a scalpel, and there’s no open wound that needs caring for.
 Nonetheless, proper care and cleaning instructions must still be strictly followed to avoid infection and promote healing.

-Why Choose This Type of Treatment?
+Why Choose This

 More dentists are discovering this branch of dentistry for its myriad of benefits.
 Not only does laser dentistry provide superior treatment with the utmost accuracy and precision, but it minimises pain and expedites the recovery process as well.